lvzon/sustainsubstance/content/energy/storage1.md

 The annual load profile for Germany shows, that the annual peak of 84.0 GW was reached on December 7 at 5:00pm.
 Similarly, in 2013, peak demand was reached on December 5 at 6 pm, totaling 83.1 GW.
 The lowest demand in 2013 occurred on June 2 at 7 am, totaling 32.47 GW.

- - And remember that the latter need to be replaced every 15-20 years or so.

- - Note: Also decentral energy is unpredictable and hard to control, and therefore does not fit well with a highly centrally managed system like the grid.

 ### The role of Tesla